LukePappa/Ourism/text.md

 Everything present at the instant of creation is subject to a world-branch in which it comes to know goodness itself as the only reality.
-To cultivate the clarity of mind necessary to realize your purpose, stop inflicting misery upon yourself.
+To cultivate the clarity of mind necessary to fulfill your purpose, stop inflicting misery upon yourself.